Battle of Alcántara (1809): Battle

-Wellington ordered Colonel William Mayne's 1st Battalion of the Loyal Lusitanian Legion, the Idanha Militia Battalion, and six Legion guns to serve as an outpost to Mackenzie's corps.
+Wellington ordered the 1st Battalion of the Loyal Lusitanian Legion under Colonel William Mayne, the Idanha Militia Battalion, and six Legion guns to serve as an outpost to Mackenzie's corps.
 The approximately 2,000 Portuguese came down from the mountains to the north, crossed into Spain and moved into Alcántara.
 The old Roman bridge across the Tagus River at Alcántara linked northern and central Extremadura.
 Believing that Mayne's detachment was the spearhead of an offensive, Victor set out on 11 May to deal with the presumed threat.

 The division with Victor was commanded by Lapisse.
 The 2nd Division of the I Corps consisted of three battalions each of the 16th Light Infantry Regiment and the 8th, 45th, and 54th Line Infantry Regiments.
 Including eight squadrons in one brigade of dragoons, Victor's force numbered 9,500 men and 12 guns.
 The horsemen belonged to General of Division Marie Victor de Fay, marquis de Latour-Maubourg's 1st Dragoon Division, which consisted of the 1st, 2nd, 4th, 9th, 14th, and 26th Dragoons.
 One authority wrote that Mayne's total of 1,850 men included one squadron of Legion cavalry and only two artillery pieces.

 On 14 May, Victor's column came into contact with Mayne's outposts at Brozas and rapidly drove them back.
 Mayne made no attempt to defend the town of Alcántara, which was located on the south bank of the Tagus.
 Rather, he entrenched his troops on the north bank, mined and barricaded the bridge.
 Taking in the situation, Victor decided to soften up his opponent's defenses before sending in his infantry.
 The French artillery and infantry began firing across the river at Mayne's Portuguese.
 The defenders resisted stoutly for three hours.
 Around noon, the Portuguese militia panicked and ran away.
 Mayne then ordered the charges on the bridge to be detonated.

 After the smoke from the explosion cleared away it was discovered that the tough old bridge was still intact.
 One side of the arch was gone, but the span was still standing.
 By this time, the French artillery had succeeded in dismounting one of Mayne's cannons and silencing the rest.
 Victor ordered one of Lapisse's brigades to rush the bridge.
 When the French soldiers managed to brave the defensive fire and gain a foothold on the north bank, Mayne ordered a retreat to the Salvaterra Pass.